 Boltz-2

-Boltz v2 structure and property prediction (jwohlwend/boltz), wrapped as a GPU job on subseq.bio.
+Boltz structure and property prediction, wrapped for subseq.bio.

 Inputs and outputs